 New York workers who use marijuana for medical conditions may have questions about how the law applies to them.
-If you are concerned about how legal medical marijuana use might impact your employment, meet with an experienced New York City labor law attorney at the Derek T. Smith Law Group.
+If you are concerned about how legal medical marijuana use might impact your employment, meet with an experienced New York City discrimination law attorney at the Derek Smith Law Group.

 - How Employees Can Take Paid Leave While Schools Are Closed - September 14, 2020